How to Teach English Online as a Digital NomadBy Maricela Breedlove

-With so many portable classroom backdrop options, you can pack your “classroom” up and go!
-I have taught classes on beaches, hotel rooms, and even in an airport lounge once.
+With so many portable classroom backdrop options via software like ManyCam, you can pack your “classroom” up and go!
+I have taught classes on beaches, in hotel rooms, and even in an airport lounge once.
 Keep in mind, there are some basic rules of etiquette for teaching English online that may be helpful to know before you take your classroom on the road.

 Experience other cultures

 This is one of the most alluring parts of teaching English online as a digital nomad.
-When teaching children and adults from different parts of the world, you get a bird’s eye view into what life is like for them.
-Often you will see your student’s family cooking dinner in the background, see them out and about in their city, or even on public transport!
+When teaching children and adults from different parts of the world, you get a bird’s eye view of what life is like for them.
+Often, you will see your student’s family cooking dinner in the background or see your student out and about in their city, or even on public transport!

 While being a digital nomad, you can also spend substantial periods of time in parts of the world you might only visit for a short vacation if you were tied to a regular 9-5 job – all while earning money and doing fulfilling work.

-One of the biggest reasons why people don’t take the leap and become digital nomads, or give up on the digital nomad lifestyle early on their journey, is the lack of security that can accompany working exclusively online.
-But with teaching English online for a company, you have the security of working under contract, having your schedule planned ahead of time, and not worrying about the ups and downs of running your own online business.
+One of the biggest reasons why people don’t take the leap and become digital nomads, or why they give up on the digital nomad lifestyle early on in their journey, is the lack of security that can accompany working exclusively online.
+But with teaching English online with a company, you have the security of working under contract, having your schedule planned ahead of time, and not worrying about the ups and downs of running your own online business.